• Skip to primary navigation

 Make them yourself

-You can get away without using it, but in case you’d like to try it for yourself, here is a link to barley malt flour on Amazon.
+You can get away without using it, but if you would like to try it, here is a link to barley malt flour on Amazon.

 These crusty German bread rolls have a crispy exterior, and a wonderfully dense, chewy interior.
 You can eat them still warm from the oven, dripping with butter, or layer them with ham or cheese (or both!)